lucasmpcastello/.github/profile/README.md

 # 🌊 Friday seminar 🌴🏖 Seminário das Sextas 🌊

-### Nov 10 -- 14:00-16:00 -- [Misha Skopenkov](https://users.mccme.ru/mskopenkov): [Feynman checkers](https://en.wikipedia.org/wiki/Feynman_checkerboard): quantum field theory on a checkered paper
+### Nov 10 -- 14:00-16:00 -- [Misha Skopenkov](https://users.mccme.ru/mskopenkov): [Feynman checkers](https://en.wikipedia.org/wiki/Feynman_checkerboard): quantum field theory on a checkered paper, part II/II

 This is a continuation of the previous talk.
 Last time we discussed a quantum mechanical model, and now we proceed to quantum field theory.
 We present a new completely elementary model that describes the creation, annihilation, and motion of non-interacting electrons and positrons along a line.
 It can be viewed as a six-vertex model with certain complex weights of the vertices.
 We show that the discrete model is consistent with the continuum quantum field theory, namely, reproduces the known expected charge density as the lattice step tends to zero.

 joint work with A. Ustinov

-### Nov 10 -- 16:00-17:00 -- Victor el Adji -- matrix factorizations, part I

 ### Nov 17 -- 14h -- [Vladimir Roubtsov](https://math.univ-angers.fr/~volodya)
-### Nov 17 -- 16h -- Victor el Adji -- matrix factorizations, part II
+### Nov 17 -- 16h -- Victor el Adji -- matrix factorizations, part I

 ### Nov 24 -- 14h-15h -- Sérgio Loiola -- [hidden Markov models](https://en.wikipedia.org/wiki/Hidden_Markov_model)
-### Nov 24 -- 15h -- Victor el Adji -- matrix factorizations, part III
+### Nov 24 -- 15h -- Victor el Adji -- matrix factorizations, part II
 ### Nov 24 -- 16h -- Sergey Galkin -- scaling-winding factorization (tropical talk III)

 ### Dec 1 -- 14h-16h -- Alex Gomez -- [Delzant's theorem](https://en.wikipedia.org/wiki/Delzant's_theorem) on toric symplectic manifolds
+### Dec 1 -- 16h -- Victor el Adji -- matrix factorizations, part III

 ## we are: